 10 – The Bacon Sandwich

 Down at number 10 is the bacon sandwich, not because it deserves to be, but because we’re not sure that you can really describe a couple of pieces of cooked bacon between two slices of buttered bread as a dish.
-However, it is a meal dear to the heart of many Brits and it’s one which expats, in particular, always yearn for
+However, it is a meal dear to the heart of many Brits and it’s one which expats, in particular, always yearn for.

 09 – Sushi

-This is not something that most British would be happy to serve at home but the sushi conveyor belt with its endless display of exquisite little Japanese snacks is increasingly popular with the younger generation.
+This is not something that most British would be happy to serve at home.
+But the sushi conveyor belt with its endless display of exquisite little Japanese snacks is increasingly popular with the younger generation.

 08 – Spaghetti Bolognese

-The British version of this dish might be unrecognisable to a native Italian but at least half the British population are happy to have a go at cooking this at home.
+The British version of this dish might be unrecognisable to a native Italian.
+But at least half the British population are happy to have a go at cooking this at home.
 Its simple ingredients: spaghetti, tinned tomatoes, onions, garlic and mince, make it a favourite for busy families and even student chefs.

 07 – Pad Thai

 A Thai street food that is a firm favourite with the British.
-Stir fried rice noodles are mixed with tofu, pork or chicken and flavoured with tamarind, fish sauce, garlic, chilli, palm sugar, peanuts, beansprouts and a range of chopped vegetables.
+Stir fried rice noodles are mixed with tofu, pork or chicken and flavoured with tamarind, fish sauce, garlic, chili, palm sugar, peanuts, beansprouts and a range of chopped vegetables.
 Sweet and delicious.

 06 – Chow Mein